technofocus-pte/msfabricworkhsopprv/Labs/Optional lab - A Data Factory solution for moving and transforming data with dataflows and data pipelines/Optional lab - A Data Factory solution for moving and transforming data with dataflows and data pipelines.md

-# **Use Case 03: Data Factory solution for moving and transforming data with dataflows and data pipelines**
+# **Optional lab: Data Factory solution for moving and transforming data with dataflows and data pipelines**

 **Introduction**